tchx84/Gameeky/docs/basics/en/index.md

 To start a game, click on the *Play* button of the project from the launcher.
 This will start the default scene for that project.
 Every thematic pack and project comes with a default scene.
 To play other scenes from the same project, follow these steps:

-1. From the launcher, click on the *Play* button of the project.
+1. From the launcher, click on the *Options* button of the project and select the *Play* option.
 2. From the player, go to the menu and select the *New* option.
 3. From the creation dialog, select the scene file and click on the *Create* button.